Fault-tolerant quantum simulation of generalized Hubbard models: Quantum phase estimation

-Fig.~\ref{fig:QUBITIZATION_VS_TROTTER_plots}(a) presents the total T gate count as a function of the number of lattice sites, $N$, and taking the case where $\epsilon$ scales with the system size as $\epsilon=0.005N$.
-The T gate cost of qubitized QPE is lower than for Trotterized QPE for small systems but grows linearly with $N$ using this choice of $\epsilon$, eventually becoming more expensive than both Trotterization methods.
-On the other hand, the cost of Tile Trotterization remains constant here for $\epsilon$ scaling with $N$.
-The Tile Trotterization HWP simulation also asymptotically approaches a constant value around $1.8 \times 10^6$ total T gates with increasing $N$.
-The total T gate cost of Tile Trotterization HWP is dominated by $\log(N)$-terms from the number of arbitrary rotations per Trotter step, $N_{RT}$, at small $N$, and therefore the total T gate cost decreases with increasing $N$, as the logarithmic term is suppressed by the linearly growing $\epsilon$.
-Eventually, the linearly growing $N_T$ demoniates the total T gate cost per Trotter step, such that the total T gate count approaches a constant value.
+Fig.~\ref{fig:QUBITIZATION_VS_TROTTER_plots}(a) presents the total T gate count as a function of the number of lattice sites, $N$, and taking the relative error case with $\epsilon=0.005N$.
+The T gate cost of qubitized QPE is lower than for Trotterized QPE for small $N$ (and small $\epsilon$) but grows linearly with $N$ in the relative error regime, eventually becoming more expensive than both Trotterization methods.
+The cost of Tile Trotterization-based QPE remains constant in this error regime while the Tile Trotterization HWP simulation also asymptotically approaches a constant T gate cost.
+At small $N$, the total T gate cost of Tile Trotterization HWP is dominated by a $\log(N)$ term from the number of arbitrary rotations per Trotter step, $N_{RT}$, and therefore the T gate cost initially decreases as the logarithmic term is suppressed by the linearly growing $\epsilon$.
+Eventually, the linearly growing $N_T$ dominates the total T gate cost per Trotter step, resulting in the total T gate cost approaching a constant value.

-Fig.~\ref{fig:QUBITIZATION_VS_TROTTER_plots}(b) shows the total T gate count as a function of $N$, with a fixed allowed error of $\epsilon=0.05\tau$.
-The inset in the top-left corner shows the T gate cost for Tile Trotterization HWP and qubitization only, to more clearly display their different scaling, $\mathcal{O}(N^{3/2})$ for Tile Trotterization HWP and $\mathcal{O}(N^{2})$ for qubitization.
-We once again see that the qubitization approach performs better than Tile Trotterization HWP for the smaller systems considered, because of the relatively low $\epsilon$, but Tile Trotterization HWP eventually obtains lower T gate cost due to its better system size scaling.
+Fig.~\ref{fig:QUBITIZATION_VS_TROTTER_plots}(b) shows the total T gate count as a function of $N$, with an absolute error of $\epsilon=0.05\tau$.
+The inset in the top-left corner shows the T gate cost of Tile Trotterization HWP and qubitization only, to more clearly highlight their different scaling, $\mathcal{O}(N^{3/2})$ for Tile Trotterization HWP and $\mathcal{O}(N^{2})$ for qubitization.
+In this error regime, we once again see that the qubitization approach performs better than Tile Trotterization HWP for the smaller systems, but Tile Trotterization HWP eventually reaches a lower T gate cost due to its better system size scaling.
 These results only demonstrate the total T gate cost of periodic Hubbard model simulations.
 We note that simulating hexagonal lattice fragments (or nanographene) with Tile Trotterization (Appendix~\ref{sec:TILE_TROTTER_fragments}) will have similar costs for models of same size.